Network-Level Prompt and Trait Leakage in Local Research Agents: Attack Methodology

-\paragraphbe{Trait inference.} From persona profiles, we construct $D_{\text{TI}}=\{(WRA(\{p_i^{(j)}\}_{i=1}^{N}), \tau_j)\}_j$, embedding selected traits (e.g., age, citizenship, insurance coverage) either explicitly or implicitly into prompts.
+\paragraphbe{Trait inference.} From persona profiles, we construct $D_{\text{TI}}=\{(WRA(\{p_i^{(j)}\}_{i=1}^{N}), \tau_j)\}_j$, embedding selected traits either explicitly or implicitly into prompts.
 This mirrors real user behavior, where personal context guides information seeking (e.g., health questions tied to age or history).
 A persistent adversary linking sessions over time (e.g., by IP) would observe recurring patterns tied to these traits ($\tau_j$).
 Executing such prompts through agents produces labeled traces that reveal stable user attributes, enabling training of trait inference models ($M_{\text{TI}}$).
 Dataset-specific sampling and generation details are described in Section~\ref{sec:datasets_selection}.